 For much of my early career, I was engaged by clients to research and consult on the best way to communicate with millennials.
 Typically, this meant identifying a set of characteristics and preferences that afforded our clients the opportunity to better communicate with this target audience.
 It started with Neil Howe’s Millennials Rising, and then citing whether or not various consumer data points validated or conflicted with the documented tropes.
 With our more sophisticated clients we would build a set of personae that paired generational characteristics with certain institutional values.
-Recently in a client’s office, I observed a poster produced by collegial competitor Ologie that depicted somewhat of a first-person manifesto of ‘a’ member of Generation Z. It was dramatic, well-done and well-designed (and apparently sticky).
-RHB did something similar for millennials years back.
 These strategies are now commonplace, and rightfully so, but they could stand some scrutiny given the prevalent technical advances currently used to collect and manage prospect data in higher ed.

 The case for generalization.

 Generalizing, or persona-building, works particularly well when we know little about our audiences.
-Simply put, generalizing strategies in higher ed recruitment and marketing can be distilled into three advantages: personification, assurance and economy.
+Simply put, generalizing strategies in higher ed recruitment and marketing can be distilled into three advantages: personification, assurance, economy and knowledge transfer.

-In higher ed we use personas to inform the way we compile a search buy, develop creative for an inbound strategy or prepare a site for stealth visitors.
-In these cases, personas allow us to make informed guesses about the types of audiences we wish to encounter.
+In higher ed we use personas to inform the way we compile a search buy, develop content for an outbound strategy or prepare a site for stealth visitors.
+In these cases, personas allow us to make informed guesses about the types of audiences we will encounter.
 When used properly, personas give some assurance that those who we don’t know personally will be communicated with in a manner that they will be receptive to.
-For instance, data tells us that, for this generation, homepages need to load in less than three seconds, and that Gen Z prefers to be productive and creative during their free time.
+For instance, data tell us that, for this generation, homepages need to load in less than three seconds, and that Gen Z prefers to be productive and creative during their free time.
 You can start to see how these generalizations might inform strategy for your communication.
 You can plan for these mindsets and tendencies without being on a first-name basis with your prospects.

 It’s both less expensive (certainly during early stage recruitment) and takes less time to implement persona-based communication tactics.
 It absolves you from having to acquire more intensive data (more on this later) and the resources (financial or otherwise) required to do so.